Biopython: Design

 Wherever possible, Biopython follows the conventions used by the Python programming language to make it easier for users familiar with Python.
 For example, Seq and SeqRecord objects can be manipulated via slicing, in a manner similar to Python's strings and lists.
 It is also designed to be functionally similar to other Bio* projects, such as BioPerl.
+It is organized into modular sub-packages, e.g., Bio.Seq, Bio.Align, Bio.PDB, Bio.Entrez each of them useful in a different bioinformatics domain.
+It used principles, like encapsulation and polymorphism, notably in classes Seq, SeqRecord, and Bio.PDB.Structure.
+It can also interoperate with other Python tools (Pandas, Matplotlib and SciPy).

-Biopython is able to read and write most common file formats for each of its functional areas, and its license is permissive and compatible with most other software licenses, which allow Biopython to be used in a variety of software projects.
+Biopython can read and write most common file formats for each of its functional areas, and its license is permissive and compatible with most other software licenses, which allows Biopython to be used in a variety of software projects.

+Requirements

+Biopython is currently supported and tested with the following Python implementations: